-Probably all his life Clave lived in Frasne-le-Chateau, in any case he lived there with his mother in a house on the rue des Grandes Vergers, later living there alone following the death of his mother.
+Probably all his life Clave lived in Frasne-le-Chateau, in any case he lived there with his mother in a house on the rue des Grandes Vergers, later living there alone after the his mother died.

-He had various jobs, like he was a cultivator, then he did a training to become a police officer, a job he waived however to become a postman instead, while he later became a mason.
+He had various jobs.
+Initially he was a cultivator, then he did a training to become a police officer, a job he waived however to become a postman instead, while he later became a mason.

-All together he has made some twenty sculptures of aliens, which he exposed in the sleeping room, around his centrally located bed.
-This ensemble of sculptures, a mini art environment, locally became known as Musée Charlot, and as far as I understand it could be visisted by the public on sunday afternoons.
+All together he has made some twenty sculptures of aliens, which he exposed in the sleeping room around his centrally located bed.
+This ensemble of sculptures, a mini art environment, locally became known as Musée Charlot.
+As far as I understand it could be visited by the public on Sunday afternoons.

-Following Clave's death, the house has been sold.
+Following Clave's death, the house was put on sale.
 It was bought by Christine Péquignol, who has (had?) an art gallery on the premises, named Empreinte d'Art (Art's Footprint).
 By a plaque on the facade the memory of Charles Clave is kept alive.

-The city hall of Frasne-le-Chateau takes care of (part of?) the sculptures the community received as a legacy.
+The city hall of Frasne-le-Chateau takes care of the sculptures and other creations by Clave which they received as a legacy.

 * Article in regional journal La Presse de Gray, July 2009 (not available anymore)

-* French cultural magazine Création Franche, no 5, 1992 (out of my reach), has an article about Clave (In 2014 Bruno Montpied referred in his weblog to this article)
+* French cultural magazine Création Franche, no 5, 1992 (out of my reach), has an article by Bernard Chevassu about Clave (In 2014 Bruno Montpied referred in his weblog to this article)

 17 rue des Grands Vergers